Uchyy/CustomKeyboard/README.md

-🔤 Java Custom In-App Keyboard Generator 🔤
+#🔤 Java Custom In-App Keyboard 🔤#

 This project is a 🎨 Java-based solution for creating a custom in-app keyboard, designed to seamlessly adapt to all screen sizes.
 With rows of buttons resembling the QWERTY keyboard layout, this open-source repository offers developers a versatile tool to enhance user interaction in Android applications across various devices.

 🚀 Key Features: